callumacrae/lynx.io/articles/ultimate-guide-htaccess.md

 author: callumacrae
 date: 1293865263
 tags: Apache, blocking, error documents, htaccess, redirect
+summary: The .htaccess file is a text file that contains Apache directives.
+Any directives you place in it will apply to the directory that contains the htaccess and also any directories below it. htaccess is extremely powerful, and has many functions.
+Some of the main functions include custom error pages, password protection of directories and files, rewriting of URLs, and more, and in this article I will explain how to use htaccess.
 </info>

 The .htaccess file is a text file that contains Apache directives.
 Any directives you place in it will apply to the directory that contains the .htaccess and also any directories below it. htaccess is extremely powerful, and has many functions.
 Some of the main functions include custom error pages, password protection of directories and files, rewriting of URLs, and more.
 The htaccess is simple a plain text file of the sort that can be created and edited using any text editor such as Notepad++ or Vim.
 The reason it is called .htaccess is because htaccess is short for "hypertext access", and the . simply means it is a hidden file on UNIX systems, meaning it won't be sent over the internet if someone requests it.